Natural Resources Forum

 Shellfish aquaculture and First Nations' sovereignty: The quest for sustainable development in contested sea space

 Green procurement in the Asian public sector and the Hong Kong private sector

 Linda W.P.
 Ho, Nicholas M. Dickinson, Gilbert Y.S.
 Chan

 Sustainable consumption and production: Trends, challenges and options for the Asia-Pacific region

 News and Announcements

-Natural Resources Forum is accepting papers for the Sustainable Cities Special Issue, and for the journal's 40th volume in 2016.
-The deadline for submissions in February 15th 2016.
+Natural Resources Forum is accepting papers for the Special Issue on Sustainable Agriculture, Food Security and Nutrition.
 For more information, please see NRF's Call for Papers announcement.

 Author Guidelines are available here, and electronic submissions may be directed here, through Manuscript Central.

 We are pleased to offer access to the below virtual issues of NRF on the following themes: